.bar: Original purpose of .bar domain

-According to ICANN, intended use was geographical name for the city of Bar, Montenegro.
-In order to receive rights, Punto 2012 had to reach agreement with the Municipality of Bar for the rights to exclusively exploit domain rights.
-Still, some organizations and companies from Bar, Montenegro use the .bar domain instead of Montenegro's national .me.
+According to ICANN, the intended use was as a geographical name for the city of Bar, Montenegro.
+In order to receive rights, Punto 2012 had to reach an agreement with the Municipality of Bar for the rights to exclusively exploit domain rights.
+Some organizations and companies from Bar, Montenegro use the .bar domain instead of Montenegro's national .me.

 History

 The .bar launch was divided into three phases: Trademark Holder (Sunrise), Priority Pre-Registration (Landrush) and General Availability.
 Each phase has specific application requirements.

 Trademark Holders Registration (Sunrise)

 From April 9, 2014, at 18:00 UTC to June 8, 2014, at 18:00 UTC, trademark holders could submit an application to register a .bar domain containing their owned mark, before it was available to the public.

 Priority Pre-Registration (Landrush)

 From June 11, 2014, at 18:00 UTC to July 10, 2014, at 18:00 UTC, customers could purchase .bar domain names at a premium price.